Are you tracking the right product marketing KPIs?

 Net Promoter Score (NPS) is a great metric to give you more than just an idea of overall customer satisfaction.
 When you correlate it with your product usage analytics, it will give you more insight into what makes the users happy.

 Use that insight to improve your user onboarding to increase product adoption.
-You can use Userpilot to launch NPS surveys and segment users based on their answers.
+You can use Userpilot to launch NPS surveys and analyze their answers.
 This will allow you to respond and take action based on feedback.

 If you’ve made it this far you are one step closer to measuring and driving growth.